r4ulcl/nTask/README.md

 The manager uses a MySQL database to store all the information, storing both the information of each worker and all the task information.
 The manager also has a public API that is accessed with an authentication token.

+The idea is to connect another API, a Telegram bot or a simple bash script to this API to process task.

 ## Features

 - Manager API to send tasks.